skycoin/skywire/REWARDS.md

 REWARD_SYS_URL="dmsg://<reward-system-public-key>:80"
 ```

-before the script is run and the transaction is attempted to be broadcast, it's crucial to check that the hourly log collection and reward calculation is not ongoing.
+before the script is run and the transaction is attempted to be broadcast, it's crucial to check that the hourly [log collection and reward calculation](https://fiber.skywire.dev/log-collection) is not ongoing.

-When the transaction is then broadcast, it's transaction ID recorded in a file which is monitored by the reward telegram bot, which generates a notification in https://t.me/skywire_reward.
-Note: this will eventually be supplemented with or replaced by a notification via skychat.
+When the transaction is then broadcast, it's transaction ID recorded in a file which is monitored by the reward telegram bot, which generates a notification in https://t.me/skywire_reward. **Note: this will eventually be supplemented with or replaced by a notification via skychat.**

-## Known Issues

-...